The Barleyshakes History

 Joe Morris left the band after 9 years and gifted veteran Gary Ward of Mangrove Jack fame was enlisted to "drop the bass".
 Steve Cook, a legend on the Australian folk scene, also joined as multi-instrumentalist, completing the current line up.
 The band released their award winning sixth album, "Grateful", in 2011.

-Kristin runs the strings program at Sunshine Beach State High School, while she also concentrates on her live and recording career
+Kristin teaches strings at Sunshine Beach State High School, while she also concentrates on her live and recording career.

 Erin teaches drums and percussion at the Music at Noosa school of music.